 The Correlation Between Maintenance and Resident Retention

 Did you know that maintenance experience is the biggest driver (behind rent cost) for renewing leases?
 46% of residents say maintenance was a factor in renewing a lease.
-That is nearly half of your tenant base that you have an opportunity to either wow or…not so much.
-If you are not controlling the maintenance process you are throwing chance into the wind on tenant renewals.
+That is nearly half of your resident base that you have an opportunity to either wow or…not so much.
+If you are not controlling the maintenance process you are throwing chance into the wind on resident renewals.

 We know from our data that 31% of residents say maintenance is the reason residents leave a property, just behind rent prices.
 If you are managing a 1,000-door portfolio, that is three hundred turns that you must now contend with (based solely on maintenance; not to mention other turns due to other factors).